gohugoio/hugoDocs/content/en/content-management/multilingual.md

 If a string does not have a translation for the current language, Hugo will use the value from the default language.
 If no default value is set, an empty string will be shown.

 While translating a Hugo website, it can be handy to have a visual indicator of missing translations.
-The [`enableMissingTranslationPlaceholders` configuration option][config] will flag all untranslated strings with the placeholder `[i18n] identifier`, where `identifier` is the id of the missing translation.
+The [`enableMissingTranslationPlaceholders`][] configuration option will flag all untranslated strings with the placeholder `[i18n] identifier`, where `identifier` is the id of the missing translation.

 > [!note]
 > Hugo will generate your website with these missing translation placeholders.
 It might not be suitable for production environments.